IBM/EEL-agentic-ai-bootcamp/docs/labs/lab2.md

  !!! info Assistant says :

  Thank you for registering.
-Please upload your investment portfolio doc here - Upload file
+Please upload your investment portfolio doc here

  - Create a link **Upload File** and enter the value